What Is Talent Acquisition?

 Average annual base salary (US): $81,553

 The talent acquisition manager builds, implements, and manages a company's recruitment and talent acquisition strategies.
-This role may be at the director level in larger organizations, with various management positions below it.
+In larger organizations, this role may be at the director level, with various management positions below it.
 However, talent acquisition managers generally are in charge of the process.

 As a talent acquisition manager, you’ll work to understand the company's recruitment needs, oversee employer branding activities, work with employees to understand their needs, and work on retaining staff and recruiting.